quixio/quix-streams/docs/tutorials/word-count/tutorial.md

 - `False` -> stop ALL further processing of this event (including produces!)

-Remember that each word is now an independent event now due to our previous expand, so our `F` expects only a single word count pair.
+Remember that each word is an independent event now due to our previous expand, so our `F` expects only a single word count pair.

 With this filter applied, our "and" event is removed: